- Misa Adams

 - Rina Vinetz ArtXArt

 I'm a native of Berkeley, CA. I teach art at HTeNC.
-I received my B.A. from UCSD, then moved to Baltimore, and then on to Texas.
+I received my B.A. from UCSD.

 My very first teaching position was on an island in Gulf of Mexico!
 Before coming to our school, I taught art for 10 years at Solana Santa Fe Elementary in Rancho Santa Fe.

 I am passionate about teaching art to children.
 In late 2011, I began my art education blog, www.k6art.com.
 Since then, I have published all my lesson plans, photo tutorials, instructional videos and Powerpoints.
-I love connecting with art teachers around San Diego, around the country, and around the world!.
-I also enjoy cooking, hiking, travel, and spending time with my family.
+I love connecting with art teachers around San Diego, around the country, and around the world.
+I also enjoy cooking, hiking and travel.